TeagueSS/ComputerVisionFinal/README.md

 ## 🎯 Project Overview

-This project, Taken for CS559; Computer Vision, explores an alternative method for object distance detection using a single, modified camera lens and an AI model.
-The core idea was to simulate a warped lens effect by applying a synthetic blur to images and then train a YOLO V3 model to perform object detection and distance estimation on this distorted data.
-The goal was to investigate if such a system could offer a more cost-effective alternative to traditional methods like LiDAR or stereoscopic cameras.
+Our project, Taken for CS559; Computer Vision, explores an alternative method for object distance detection using a single, modified camera lens and an AI model.
+Originally we wanted to capture data a real camera we actually did modify.
+However due to non lab perfect conditions we found the warping and camera distortions to be too intense.
+So we switched to Sythetic Data!
+Here our core idea was that if we could simulate a warped lens effect by applying a synthetic blur to images, we could then train a blurred YOLO V3 version alongside a 'Control' version to see how distorted data would treat an image and distance estimation pipline.
+Our ultimate goal with this porject was to investigate if such a system could offer a more cost-effective alternative to traditional methods like LiDAR or stereoscopic cameras.
+We tried and we failed but if you want to know just how bad our blurred model failed make sure to read the uploaded report!

-The research involved:
+Our research involved:
 1. Developing an algorithm to synthetically apply a depth-aware blur to an existing image dataset (simulating a camera with an inclined sensor).
 2. Modifying and fine-tuning a YOLO V3-based object detection model (Dist-YOLO) to predict object classes (cars, cyclists, pedestrians) and their distances.
 3. Training two versions of the model: one on the original, unaltered dataset and another on the synthetically blurred dataset.
 4. Comparing the performance of these models to assess the viability of the proposed approach.

-Ultimately, the project found that while the concept is intriguing, the YOLO V3 model's performance significantly degraded when trained and/or tested on the synthetically blurred images.
+Ultimately, we project found that while the concept is intriguing, the YOLO V3 model's performance significantly degraded when trained and/or tested on the synthetically blurred images.
 The image distortion, even when the model was fine-tuned on it, led to a substantial loss in detection accuracy and confidence.
+If you read the attached paper ending with .pdf you can even see that the tuned model did better on the blurred images than the blurred model did.

 ## 🔑 Key Objectives

+* Create a modified camera
+* Capture data
+* Train a model -> BUT THIS FAILED!
+So we had to make sytetic data by:
-* To simulate the optical characteristics of a modified camera (warped lens/inclined sensor) through synthetic image blurring.
+* Simulating the optical characteristics of a modified camera (warped lens/inclined sensor) through synthetic image blurring.
+(Please check `Bluring Alogirthm For Simulating Modified Camera.ipynb`)
-* To adapt an object detection model (YOLO V3) to estimate object distances from single monocular images.
+* To adapt an object detection model (YOLO V3) to estimate object distances from single monocular images. (`train both models.ipynb`)
 * To evaluate the feasibility of using intentionally distorted images for distance estimation as a low-cost alternative to existing technologies.
-* To compare the performance of models trained on blurred vs. non-blurred image data.
+* To compare the performance of models trained on blurred vs. non-blurred image data. (`compare.ipynb`)

 ## 🛠️ Methodology